 Although great progress has been made in reducing regulation of transportation, further steps would improve the U.S. system.
 Currently, the motor carrier industry is subject to no economic controls; consequently there need be no change in policy.
-The restrictions on Mexican truckers should be lifted, but that is mainly a trade and protectionism issue.

 Railroads are still subject to some price controls, limits on abandonment, and control over mergers.
 Rail passenger service, particularly Amtrak, has been a problem ever since it was established in the 1970s.